SophiaY404/Coursera-IBM-DataScienceCapstone/README.md

 Filename: Report-Analyzing the Neighborhoods of Seattle.pdf

 ### Presentation Slides
-Filename: Presentation-Analyze the Neighborhoods of Seattle.pptx
+Filename: Presentation-Analyze the Neighborhoods of Seattle.pdf

 ### Jupyter Notebook
 Filename: Notebook-Analyzing the Neighborhoods of Seattle.ipynb